 Below, you can see some examples of the moodboards we came up with for TRIGO.

-Here’s what the prototype looked like:
+Here’s how the prototype looked like:

 2. Execution phase

 We had to convert all the information we gathered during exploration into the product.
-In this phase, we knew what needed doing and we just had to focus on the how.

 Weekly design sprints